 - Apply the cleaning solution and scrub with a brush.

 - Hose off the solution.

 Named after the man who invented it, this cheap and extremely simple recipe has proven to work as effectively as store-bought brands.
 However, it does call for liquid bleach which, as mentioned previously, can potentially damage the structure of the deck's wooden surface, so be forewarned.
 (Note that the original recipe called for the addition of rubbing alcohol, which is extremely dangerous when mixed with bleach.
 This cleaner will work just fine without the alcohol.)

 - Murphy's oil soap

-- Mix together 1 gallon of water, 1 quart of bleach (ensure it is inexpensive laundry bleach), and 2 tablespoons of Murphy's (or another ammonia-free detergent).
+- Mix together one gallon of water, four cups of chlorine bleach (ensure it is inexpensive laundry bleach), and two tablespoons of Murphy's (or another ammonia-free detergent).

 - After the ingredients are mixed, simply brush it onto your deck and rinse very thoroughly with hose water.

 Creating deck recipes can be very effective and cheap.
 However, there are a few things you need to keep in mind when it comes to creating your own cleaners.